FlipsideCrypto/sdk/js/README.md

-# Flipside Crypto Velocity JS SDK
+# Flipside Crypto JS SDK

 Blockchain Data Where You Want It 🥳
 <br>